 The hospital consultant explained that his mother had recently moved in with him as she had become increasingly frail and slightly forgetful.
 She had also been diagnosed with hypertension and had previously been prescribed treatment.
 Unfortunately, she had run out of her medication just before a bank holiday weekend, and as he felt that this was urgent he had written a private prescription.
 At the end of that prescription, however, his mother asked him to continue to prescribe the medication, as she did not wish to contact a GP, and so he had written a second prescription.

-The MDU adviser discussed the GMC guidance in paragraphs 17 to 19 of Prescribing and managing medicines and devices.
+The MDU adviser discussed the GMC guidance in paragraph 67 of Prescribing and managing medicines and devices.
 This explains that wherever possible, doctors must avoid prescribing for anyone with whom they have a close personal relationship.

 They also discussed the benefits to his mother to have an impartial doctor, with a duty of confidentiality to her and in whom she could confide.
 They discussed the emotional pressure to help his mother he had felt as a son, how this had encouraged him to act outside his usual practice, and why this was therefore a good reason not to be involved in his mother's medical care.